It's a smart question for pet owners: if you have adopted a dog or are fostering pets, are veterinary bills or other pet expenses tax deductible?

 Service animal deductions

-Consumer Reports states that pet owners can deduct veterinary bills or other expenses related to buying, maintaining, and training a service dog or other service animals if you are visually impaired, hearing-disabled, or have another physical disability.
-Additional deductions food, grooming, and veterinary bills are deductible using IRS Publication 502, Medical and Dental Expenses.
-These deductions do not apply to a therapy or "comfort" animal, however.
+Consumer Reports states that pet owners can deduct veterinary bills or other expenses related to buying, maintaining, and training a service dog or other service animals if you are visually impaired, hearing-impaired, or have another physical disability.
+Additional deductions can include:

 Donations to rescue groups

+Rules change on what is tax deductible on a regular basis, so consult with a tax professional on your particular situation and what records you need to keep.
 Whether you're deducting as part of a hobby pet business, or you have a commercial breeding operation, or you're fostering puppies and kittens for your local rescue, the key to tax deductions is keeping records of your expenses.
-Also, rules change on what is tax deductible on a regular basis, so consult with a tax professional on your particular situation and what records you need to keep.

 The IRS has a few requirements for substantiating charitable contributions.
 For instance, one of the rules is that the donor must keep a bank record or written communication from the donee as a record of the contribution.
 Donations in excess of $250 have further complications.
 You must also keep a written acknowledgment of the charitable contribution, which you must get no later than the date the donor files the return for the year the contribution is made, among other requirements.